 The platform will restrict its operations from 7th October, 4:00 am (UTC).
 Poloniex stopped its registration facilities on 4th October and advised users to close their platform operations immediately.

-The crypto exchange even prepared a short post to answer some of the FAQs.
+One of the best crypto exchanges in USA even prepared a short post to answer some of the FAQs.
 The post addressed topics like the use of a VPN, outstanding loans, locations, verifications, and more.
 Here is how the topics went:

 - Can China-based users access Poloniex with a VPN?